MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 _Azure Batch Shipyard workflow_

-In this lab, you will use Azure Batch and Batch Shipyard to process a pair of text files containing the manuscripts for the novels "A Tale of Two Cities" and "War of the Worlds" and generate .ogg sound files from the text files.
+In this lab, you will use Azure Batch and Batch Shipyard to process a set of text files containing chapters from the novel "A Tale of Two Cities" and generate .ogg sound files from the text files.

 **Note**: Azure Batch Shipyard is constantly being refined and improved.
 If you work this lab on your laptop and it fails at any point, try creating a Linux VM and running the lab in the VM.
 You will find instructions for creating a Linux VM in Azure at https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-quick-create-portal.